vshantam/GoogleAPI_Project-EDU_PROJECT1/README.md

 # Google Api key
 to use google map api you need to get the api key.

-you van use the below link to generate your own api key :
+you can use the below link to generate your own api key :

     https://developers.google.com/maps/documentation/javascript/get-api-key